Skip to content

 There will be plenty of opportunities for snorkeling, wildlife observation, and taking in the incredible surroundings throughout our engaging exploration of Panama’s Pacific and Caribbean marine ecosystems!

-These three wonderful parks are the focus of our 9-day Panama: Snorkeling Marine Parks of the Pacific and Caribbean expedition, and we also visit the rarely-visited Isla Uvas and Islas Secas Archipelago as well as the Panama Canal.
+These three wonderful parks are the focus of our Panama: Snorkeling Marine Parks of the Pacific and Caribbean expedition, and we also visit the rarely-visited Isla Uvas and Islas Secas Archipelago as well as the Panama Canal.
 Grab your mask, fins, and snorkel and join us on our next expedition!

 Huntley Penniman